VictoriaShalabaeva/Visit-Moscow/README.md

 6. [jQuery:](https://jquery.com/)

-   jQuery was used in javascript codes for the media query and detection of iOS devices; within Bootstrap to make the navbar responsive.
+   jQuery was used in JavaScript codes for the media query and detection of iOS devices; within Bootstrap to make the navbar responsive.

 7. [Git:](https://git-scm.com/)